Effects of advertising on teen body image: Effects on women and girls

-Effects on young men
+Effects on men and boys

 It is more prevalent that young men are more self-conscious and are showing great concern for their bodies.
 This indicates a huge awareness of both self-appearance and importance to the body itself.
 In other words, young men tend to be worried about their figures just like young women are.
 This is present due to the media and the messages it commonly portrays; these messages are mostly targeted toward a younger age group which shows how media has influenced these age groups.

 According to an online article, it states that "The male body in the media has an impact on how males, especially developing males, perceive their bodies," said Brennan.
 "Males are being exposed to the same extreme ideals of body perfection as females."

 A study published in JAMA Pediatrics in January shows concerns about physique and muscularity in particular, among young males are "relatively common".
 The researchers said approximately 18 percent of participants in their study (which included 5,527 males) were "extremely concerned for their weight and researchers found 7.6 percent of young males were "very concerned about muscularity" and were using techniques that could be harmful to obtain an ideal body.

 A study by the insurer Blue Cross Blue Shield found that from 1999 to 2000, the use of steroids and similar drugs amongst boys ages 12 to 17 jumped 25 percent, with 20 percent saying they use the drug for looks rather than sports.

 Moreover, men in advertisements are more muscular today than they were 25 to 30 years ago.